-The commercial Renewable Heat Incentive (RHI) was launched in November 2011 and is targeted at commercial, not-for-profit, charity and public sector organisations.
+The non-domestic Renewable Heat Incentive (RHI), also known as commercial RHI, was launched in November 2011 and is targeted at commercial, not-for-profit, charity and public sector organisations.

 The RHI offers annual payments for 20 years to the owners of the equipment, index linked for the heat they generate and use.
 Combined with the fuel cost savings over fossil fuels, which can be 50% or more, the biomass heating opportunity offers a great return on investment and payback on average of five to six years* (including the cost of finance).
 Once your biomass installation is accredited by Ofgem, the submission of quarterly heat meter readings determine the quarterly payments that will follow.
 The RHI tariffs are reviewed every three months and are adjusted on the basis of the increase or decrease in the Consumer Price Index (CPI).

-What are the recent changes to the RHI scheme?
+What are the recent changes to the non-domestic RHI scheme?